-Get inspired by our Salud Hero stories and videos, which showcase real champions of change who drive healthy policies and environments in their schools and communities!
+Get inspired by our Salud Hero stories and videos, which show real champions of change who drive policies and environments for health equity in families, schools and communities!

 Discover Salud Heroes

 Juan Tarango of Tempe, Arizona, has been an avid cyclist for over 30 years.
 For him, it’s about exploring, exploring his…Education, Transportation & Mobility